Multiple expansion board power requireemnts

 If you use a single power supply for the whole project I would recommend splitting the output with one pair of 5V and ground wires connected to the Raspberry Pi which will in turn power the ADC Pi and IO Pi boards through the GPIO header and separate wires powering your optoisolators and sensors.

 The Raspberry Pi website has a list of the different Pi models with the current draw and recommended power supply current capacity for each one.
 The Pi 3+ has a recommended power supply current of 2.5A for the bare Pi before you start adding expansion boards.

 I normally use RS Components for my power supplies.
-They are a bit more expensive than amazon or ebay but their products tend to be higher quality and they do next day delivery.
+They are a bit more expensive than Amazon or eBay but their products tend to be of higher quality and they do next-day delivery.